-Describe any other required minimum criteria used to screen applicants: A minimum of three years of graduate training is required.
+Describe any other required minimum criteria used to screen applicants:

-Preference will be given to applicants from APA accredited programs in either Clinical or Counseling Psychology; however, others are also eligible to apply.
-Similarly, preference will be given to those who have accrued at least 1000 hours of intervention, assessment, and support hours.
+Applicants must be enrolled in APA accredited doctoral programs in Clinical or Counseling Psychology.
+A minimum of three years of graduate training is required.
+Applicants must have successfully completed all doctoral coursework by the beginning of internship.
+Preference will be given to those who have accrued at least 1000 hours of intervention, assessment, and support hours.
 Additionally, applicants must have accrued a minimum of 500 hours of intervention experience and 150 hours of assessment experience at the time of application; these figures do not include support hours.

-Applicants must be under the age of 37 at the time of the initial appointment (age waivers may be granted up to age 39).
-Also, applicants must be U.S. Citizens and have lived in the U.S. for three of the last five years.
 Applicants must successfully complete a security clearance procedure before the offer of an internship position can be considered final.
 This procedure involves a written test and a personnel interview as well as a background investigation, physical examination, and drug screening.
 This written test and interview must take place before a tentative offer can be made.

-Financial and Other Benefit Support for Upcoming Training Year Annual Stipend/Salary for Full-time Interns \$51,424 Annual Stipend/Salary for Half-time Interns N/A Program provides access to medical insurance for intern?
-YES Trainee contribution to cost required?
+Financial and Other Benefit Support for Upcoming Training Year Annual Stipend/Salary for Full-time Interns \$52,285 Annual Stipend/Salary for Half-time Interns N/A Program provides access to medical insurance for intern?
+YES If access to medical insurance is provided: Trainee contribution to cost required?
 YES Coverage of family member(s) available?
 YES Coverage of legally married partner available?
 YES Coverage of domestic partner available?
-YES Hours of Annual Paid Personal Time Off 4 hrs/ Pay Period Hours of Annual Paid Sick Leave 4 hrs/ Pay Period In the event of medical conditions and/or family needs that require extended YES leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?
-Other Benefits: N/A
+YES Hours of Annual Paid Personal Time Off (PTO and/or Vacation) 4 hrs/ Pay Period Hours of Annual Paid Sick Leave 4 hrs/ Pay Period In the event of medical conditions and/or family needs that require extended YES, pending leave, does the program allow reasonable unpaid leave to interns/residents in administrative excess of personal time off and sick leave? approval Other Benefits: Interns may request administrative leave for dissertation defense, which will be